 “During their time in the EYFS, all children are extremely well cared for and supported in their learning so that they all make excellent progress.”
 ISI Inspection 2014

-The setting is large and inviting, and the children have access to safe and secure indoor and outdoor play areas.
+The setting, having benefited from a recent extensive refurbishment, is large and inviting, and the children have access to safe and secure indoor and outdoor play areas.
 The knowledge and experience gained in the Nursery establish an excellent foundation for entry into the Reception Class.
 The Nursery and Reception Classes form the Early Years Foundation Stage Department, and staff work together to provide a smooth transition into the Infant School.

 Daiglen School recognises the importance of parental contribution to children’s education and we always aim to work in partnership with parents for the benefit of our pupils.
 The Nursery Manager, and her staff are friendly and approachable.
 They are always happy to talk to parents about their children and to discuss any concerns, no matter how minor.

 We have our own kitchen where professional caterers prepare healthy snacks and fresh, balanced meals.
 The children have their lunch in the dining hall with the Nursery staff where they are taught hygiene and table manners.
 We encourage the children to drink water at any time.
 Healthy snacks with milk or water are provided at snack times.
 We have a no nut policy at Daiglen and can cater for specific dietary requirements.
 Any other dietary matters may be discussed with our chef who can be contacted during the School day, via the School office.